Heart of Darkness Loop

-Description: From the trailhead at Potter Meadows, the trail drops 0.4 miles down into Rock Creek, where it crosses a sturdy footbridge onto the north bank.
+Description: From the trailhead at Rock Creek, the trail drops 0.4 miles down into Rock Creek, where it crosses a sturdy footbridge onto the north bank.
 For the next two miles, the trail parallels the north bank, staying 10’-50’ above the stream.
 Pure stands of larch are on the moister, north-facing slopes, with mature ponderosas on the drier, south slopes and lodgepoles and willows along the stream.

 At 2.4 miles, a small interpretive sign announces the Waterman Ditch, a now defunct diversion of Rock Creek that was contoured around the hillsides in the 1890’s to reach a gold mining district ten miles away near Spanish Peak to the north.

 The trail then follows this old mining ditch on a level grade for 1.4 miles to Fir Tree Creek.
 In this section of trail, there are great views up and down the canyon.
 After crossing fir tree creek, the trail goes back downstream along the creek on the other side.There are the remains of an old log cabin built by the miners.

 The trail continues for another 2.5 miles.
 You cross Second creek, then First creek.
 About ¼ mile after crossing First creek, you will see a sign on a tree that says Rock Creek Trail #823 at around the 7 mile mark.
 If you look to the east, there is a small hidden sign in the forest that indicates the branching off to the Rim Trail #822.
 The trail is not visible at this junction.

 If you continue past this junction about 100 feet, you will see a slightly impacted camp site in a lovely grove of old growth pines with a fire ring.
 If you start to descend down from the saddle past this camp, you’ve gone too far.

 Total elevation gain: ~1660 ft